nishantpillai5/neovim_vscode_config/README.md

   - overseer list in a dressing window
   - bind fo to find existing task buffer
 - Finder
-  - save harpoon with session
   - bind ex to exit inside neotree
   - after going to a file from telescope, filename added is not normalized (PR)
-  - bind fS to find interface functions, prefill with Ifilename
   - vista keymaps, unbind s
   - file already exists warning after navigating from telescope
 - LSP